Last revision: 12/04/2023

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-With the increase in technological advancements, it's more necessary today than ever to plan and implement rules and best practices to maintain cybersecurity and avoid compromising systems and networks.
-Furthermore, having a policy in place ensures compliance with the law.
+No. Having a Workplace Technology Security Policy is not mandatory.
+However, with the increase in technological advancements, it's more necessary today than ever to plan and implement rules and best practices to maintain cybersecurity and avoid compromising systems and networks.
+Furthermore, having a policy in place ensures compliance with the law and may benefit the employer in the event of a dispute with an employee.

 Employers should include this Policy in a new employee's welcome package to ensure they are familiar with workplace protocol and avoid any future doubt that they were unaware of a specific rule or company policy.
 When significant changes arise in the Policy, the employer should provide a copy of the new Policy to all staff in a timely manner.